The Majestic San Gabriel Mountains: A Deep Dive into Their Formation, History, and Biodiversity

 Check out our Etsy store.

-Perhaps one of the most captivating aspects of Tejon Pass is its seismic significance.
+One of the most relevant things about Tejon Pass today is its seismic significance.
 The region is situated at the intersection of two major fault lines: the San Andreas Fault and the Garlock Fault.
 This combination has made the area a hotspot for seismic activity and has resulted in a number of substantial earthquakes over the years.

 Image of the Garlock Fault created with data from NASA’s Shuttle Radar Topography Mission (SRTM)